snowdj/beautiful-jekyll/index.md

 ## CPSC 340 vs. CPSC 540

-Our department also offers a graduate ML course, CPSC 540:
+Our department also offers a graduate ML course, CPSC 540.
+Compared with this course, CPSC 540 has...

  - More advanced material.
  - More focus on theory/implementation, less focus on applications.
  - More prerequisites and higher workload.
- - Offered in Term 2 (now)

-For almost all students, CPSC 340 is the right class to take:
+For almost all students, CPSC 340 is the right class to take.

  - CPSC 340 focuses on the most widely-used methods in practice.
  - CPSC 540 is intended as a continuation of CPSC 340.